 The choice of an Appropriate Contract Type

-The choice of an appropriate contract type (lump sum, unit rate, cost-reimbursable, target cost contracts) depends on three essential criteria as follows.
+Choosing the appropriate contract type (lump sum, unit rate, cost-reimbursable, target cost contracts) depends on three key factors: flexibility, incentive and risk-sharing

 Characteristics of the Contract Type